 The Fiesta Bowl Organization will give over $2.5 million to 60 Arizona nonprofits this year

-SCOTTSDALE, AZ – The Fiesta Bowl organization has been named a finalist for the third annual Corporate Philanthropy Award by the Phoenix Business Journal.
+SCOTTSDALE, AZ – The Fiesta Bowl organization has won the third annual Corporate Philanthropy Award by the Phoenix Business Journal.
 The award celebrates and recognizes companies for their community service and corporate giving.

 Through its two annual college football bowl games in the Valley, the PlayStation® Fiesta Bowl and Cheez-It® Bowl, as well as its numerous community events throughout the year, the Fiesta Bowl organization has granted $12.5 million to Arizona nonprofits over the last eight years, with over $2.5 million this year in charitable giving for the second straight season.